California Small Estate Affidavit: How to Transfer Assets Without Probate in 2026

 • You must wait at least 40 days after the person’s death before using the affidavit.

-• The small estate affidavit cannot be used to transfer real property (land or houses); a separate court petition is required for real estate.
+• The small estate affidavit cannot be used to transfer real property (land or houses); a separate procedure is required for real estate.

 • No court filing is required for the affidavit; you present it directly to the institution holding the deceased person’s property.